AdobeDocs/app-builder/src/pages/resources/todo-app/index.md

   - Extensibility
   - API Documentation
   - Developer Tooling
-title: Building a Firefly Todo App
+title: Building an App Builder Todo App
-description: How to build a Todo App with Project Firefly using aio-lib-state as storage library and React Spectrum components.
+description: How to build a Todo App with App Builder using aio-lib-state as storage library and React Spectrum components.
 ---

-# Building a Firefly Todo App with aio-lib-state and React Spectrum
+# Building an App Builder Todo App with aio-lib-state and React Spectrum

-This codelab will show you how to build a Todo App with Project Firefly using [aio-lib-state](https://github.com/adobe/aio-lib-state) as storage library and [React Spectrum](https://react-spectrum.adobe.com/) components.
+This codelab will show you how to build a Todo App with App Builder using [aio-lib-state](https://github.com/adobe/aio-lib-state) as storage library and [React Spectrum](https://react-spectrum.adobe.com/) components.

 You'll learn: